The Baseball Hall of Fame is widely considered the hardest Hall of Fame to gain entry to.

 Story continues below advertisement

-Ramirez and other players eliminated from the BBWAA ballots can gain entry in only one other way: through the Era Committee ballot.
+Ramirez and other players eliminated from the BBWAA ballots can only gain entry through one other way: the Era Committee ballot.

-The Era Committee is primarily comprised of former players, focusing on Major League Baseball legends who played after 1980.
+The Era Committee is primarily comprised of former players, focusing on MLB legends who played after 1980.

-As of right now, the Era Committee is traditionally even harsher on players who faced punishment for using performance-enhancing drugs — as Ramirez did — than the BBWAA is.
+As of right now, the Era Committee traditionally is even harsher on players who faced punishment for using performance-enhancing drugs — as Ramirez did — than the BBWAA.

 Story continues below advertisement

-However, should something in the baseball discourse change in the coming years, players like Ramirez and Barry Bonds, who have cut-and-dry Hall of Fame cases, may one day be granted entry.
+However, should something in the baseball discourse change in the coming years, players like Ramirez and Barry Bonds, who have cut-and-dry Hall of Fame cases, might one day be granted entry.

-Ramirez has the 15th most home runs in MLB history.
+Ramirez has the 15th most home runs in league history.
 Only eight of the 14 batters who have more than him have been voted into the Hall of Fame.

-One other notable exclusion includes New York Yankees slugger Alex Rodriguez.
+Another notable exclusion is New York Yankees slugger Alex Rodriguez.

 Story continues below advertisement